Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: conclusion

-In this Letter we have shown how a generalization of the QAOA, ab-QAOA, can greatly reduces the depth of the quantum circuit needed to solve optimization problems to a given accuracy.
-In the short and medium term (NISQ era), the results presented in Figs.~\ref{fig:w3r} and~\ref{fig:u3r} are the most important ones, since, for example, about $p=5$ and $20$ qubits may be attainable on this time scale~\cite{harrigan2021quantum}.
+In this paper we have shown how a generalization of the QAOA, the ab-QAOA, can greatly reduce the depth of the quantum circuit needed to solve optimization problems to a given accuracy.
+The understanding of this comes partly from a study of the effects of the bias fields on small graphs.
+In the short and medium term (NISQ era), the results presented in Figs.~\ref{fig:w3r} and~\ref{fig:u3r} are the most important ones.
+They show that a quantum computer with of order $20$ very high-quality logical qubits may produce impressive results at level $p=5$, a machine that may be attainable quite soon ~\cite{harrigan2021quantum}.
 In the longer term we are more interested in how the performance of the ab-QAOA scales with $n$.
-Fig.~\ref{fig:speedup} suggests that the ab-QAOA may still be the algorithm of choice beyond the NISQ era.
-The ability to carry out practical calculations in NISQ era will depend on finding algorithms which can be implemented in circuits of relatively shallow depth, and converge quickly to an answer.
-The ab-QAOA contributes to these goals, converging to a desired accuracy in polynomially shorter time than the standard QAOA, while using a smaller circuit depth.
+Fig.~\ref{fig:speedup} shows that the speedup in fact increases as the size of the system increases, which suggests that the ab-QAOA may still be the algorithm of choice beyond the NISQ era.